 Final assessment of the work of the entire traditional semester or part of term is given at the end of each semester or part of term.
 During the last week of each sixteen-week semester, time is set aside for final assessments which are to be given during this designated time.
-The registrar's office will publish a finals schedule for sixteen (16) week undergraduate courses and make it available to all faculty members.
+The Office of Student Registration and Records will publish a finals schedule for sixteen (16) week undergraduate courses and make it available to all faculty members.
 All final exams are to be given during the scheduled times and dates.